doytsujin/athackst.github.io/_articles/vscode_docker_ros2.md

 #### runArgs

-These are the arguments you want to pass in to the `docker run` command.
+These are the arguments you want to pass into the `docker run` command.
 You can place any argument that is valid to use with [docker run](https://docs.docker.com/engine/reference/commandline/run/)

 The ones I find the most useful are: